JeetVachhani/GuessingGameProject/README.md

 - Recusion
 - Dynamic Programming

 <h2>Installation</h2>
-<br> The program is written in java and consists of multiple files which must all be downlaoded.
+The program is written in java and consists of multiple files which must all be downlaoded.
 There is also a textfile database which can be downloaded also but if not, the program will automatically create the database for you.</p>